albeitreluctantly/react-native-appear-observer/README.md

 | *enableInteractionMode* | If true, the touch handlers are attached to child view of context provider and observer runs checks only upon interactions, which could affect element visibility - touch move or scroll, stopping them on after a period of inactivity.
 If false, checks will run permanently. | true |

 <h2>Known issues</h2>

-- Observing stops in horizontal lists on Android if provider is attached to parent vertical scroll view and scrolling is performed holding screen with one finger and moving another
+- Observing stops in horizontal lists on Android if provider is attached to parent vertical scroll view and scrolling is performed by holding screen with one finger and moving with another.